Grasmere, New Zealand

 Grasmere is a suburb in the New Zealand city of Invercargill.

 The area is low-lying and at risk from flooding and sea level rise.

-In 1984, Waihopai River burst its banks, causing flooding Grasmere and other suburbs.
+In 1984, Waihopai River burst its banks, causing flooding in Grasmere and other suburbs.
 Homes and properties were damaged, and some people became homeless or lost their jobs.
 Flood banks were installed to prevent further floods.